 Rye bourbon is, after rum, among the first New World spirits, and the first whiskey distilled in North America.
 George Washington made rye at Mt.
 Vernon, and by the time of Prohibition, rye was the primary whiskey used for cocktails.
 Most rye distilleries never reopened after Prohibition thanks to the changing American palate, which grew to prefer lighter spirits and blended whiskeys.

-While a traditional Manhattan splits sweet and dry vermouths, Mile High Manhattan is a rare cocktail that will bring you a different taste from the one you shook up earlier, pairing the anise flavour and vanilla with the great rye bourbon.
-This recipe seems like a simple cocktail ( whiskey, liqueurs, and bitters ), but when you examine it, there’s a lot going on inside it.
-The anise flavor from Pernod, the bitter, the corn and rye that form the flavors of most rye bourbons and a delicate touch of vanilla with a twist of orange.
+While a traditional Manhattan breaks out sweet and dry vermouths, from the one you’ve shaken earlier, combining the anise flavor and vanilla with the great bourbon.
+This recipe looks like a simple cocktail (whiskey, liqueurs, and bitters), but when you examine it, there’s a lot going on inside it.
+The anise flavor of Pernod, the bitter, the corn and the rye, which form the flavors of most bourbons and a delicate touch of vanilla with a twist of orange.

 4 cl Canadian Club 100% Rye